thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-windows.md

 ---
-title: [Install the ODBC Driver on Windows]
+title: [Install the ODBC driver on Windows]
 keywords: tbd
 last_updated: tbd
 summary: "Use this procedure to obtain the Microsoft Windows ODBC driver and install it."